 If you want to enjoy all the healthy properties of dark chocolate, you first need to know what to look for when getting groceries.

 The best and healthiest dark chocolate has a cocoa content of at least 70 percent and contains only cocoa butter as another ingredient.
 The higher the cocoa content, the higher the quality of the product.

-Another indication of high-quality chocolate is processed cocoa.
-Raw cocoa is unprocessed and thus retains its natural nutrients and antioxidants, while alkalized cocoa powder, however, is treated with bases.
+Another indication of high-quality chocolate is whether or not it is processed.
+Raw cocoa is unprocessed and thus retains its natural nutrients and antioxidants, while alkalized cocoa powder is treated with bases.

-This means that it loses some of its health-promoting properties.
+This means that it loses some of its health-promoting properties in processing.
 The higher the cocoa content, the more antioxidants the chocolate contains.

 Fine cocoa is also ten times more expensive than plain consumer cocoa.
 So this means that high-quality dark chocolate is also significantly more expensive than low-quality.
 Moreover, you should make sure that the chocolate does not contain unhealthy additives such as sugar, flavors, and dyes.

 Tips on How to Eat Dark Chocolate

 Dark chocolate is delicious and at the same time very healthy.
 You can find tips on balanced consumption and inspiration for dishes below.